LuxoftSDL/sdl_requirements/detailed_docs/Policies/PTU/PROPRIETARY_PolicyTableUpdate_Sequence_TRS.md

 and HMI sends BC.OnSystemRequest (PROPRIETARY, fileName: `<path to Snapshot`>, url, appID)

 SDL must
+- add field with HTTP Headers data

-send OnSystemRequest to the specified `appID` app with Snapshot and Binary Header (below) in payload
+- send OnSystemRequest to the specified `appID` app with Snapshot and Binary Header (below) in payload to mobile app

 ```
  {